 The following are four of Koufax’s key cards, starting with his iconic 1955 rookie card.

 If there was one card to chase of the legendary lefty, this is it.
 Koufax’s key rookie card also happens to be one of two keys to the 1955 Topps set, along with the Clemente rookie.
 To ascend to key card honors in this iconic set is quite a statement, as 1955 Topps baseball is widely regarded as one of the company’s best releases.
 This iconic issue features a profile shot of Koufax next to an illustration of him with his cap off, peering out from the dugout.
-In any grade, this card will cost you, but especially when we approach PSA 8 and beyond.
+When it comes to trading card value, this card will cost you in any grade, but especially when we approach PSA 8 and beyond.
 Condition obstacles, centering and print defects are some of the grading challenges this card poses, though many collectors probably wouldn’t mind an example of this card in any grade.

 PSA Good 2: $275.81

 PSA Near Mint-Mint 8: $10,162

 Koufax’s sophomore issue features another horizontal format of his dueling likenesses, only this time the bust shot was positioned on the right side of the card and the action shot on the left, a reversal of the year prior.
 Speaking of his profile shot; Topps recycled the head-shots from 1955’s set for several players in its 1956 release, but Koufax was not one of them.
 He got a new, unique shot for his second-year release.
 Just like the 1955 issue, Koufax’s facsimile autograph is prominently featured.
 Though the set is packed with stars – Ted Williams, Ernie Banks, Hank Aaron, Roberto Clemente and Mickey Mantle, to name a few – the young pitcher again holds his own as one of the key cards of the issue.

 PSA Excellent 5: $162